dathtohn/sms_journal/README.md

 ----------

 - Set up tunnlr or something that exposes localhost to server and allows for reception of SMS
-- Verification of users' phones
+- verification of users' phones and emails
-- Error messages tests
+- tests (error messages, verifications)
 - edit_user_path
 - users_path
-- Questions and Responses MVC
+- questions and responses MVC
-- Add admins
+- admins
-- Make pretty

 Changelog
 ---------